Cadasta/cadasta-docs/en/11-qgis-plugin.md

 #### Georeferencing {#georeference}

+Most organizations have conducted property surveys in the past.
+Usually, these have been collected and stored on paper maps.
+This section will walk you through how you can convert the paper map information into digital shapefiles so that you can use

-1. Determine the datum and coordinate system of the map.
+1. Determine the datum and coordinate system of the paper map.
+Usually, you can find that in the legend of the map.
+It should look like

-Digitize the image (take a photo or scan the paper map) Open up QGIS and install the ‘Georeferencer GDAL’ plugin.
+2. Digitize the image (take a photo or scan the paper map) Open up QGIS and install the ‘Georeferencer GDAL’ plugin.
 This plugin was installed during the QGIS installation process, but you need to enable it in the “Manage and Install Plugins”

 4. Start the georeferencing process by going to “Raster” ‣ “Georeferencer” ‣ “Georeferencer”